Church consulting is all over the map these days.

 What is the foundation for your church consultant’s strategy?
 From your perspective, have they rooted all they do in Scripture?
 Do well-known, Scripturally-grounded seminaries utilize the consultant’s leadership in the preparation of pastors and other ministry leaders?
-If so, you can be confident that they not only have a good process to help revitalize your church, but also have derived it from the pages of Scripture.
+If so, you can be confident that they not only have a good process to help revitalize your church, but they also have a good foundation, derived from the pages of Scripture.

-If you notice that their core process is built around an attractive marketing plan that creates a captivating model and unique combinations of words, you may want to rethink the church consultant you are considering.
-Many of these organizations can still point to Scripture that might support their process, but their hyper focus on design could indicate a lack of spiritual depth (not always though).
+If you notice that their core process is built around an attractive marketing plan or a model that’s being used in business, you may want to rethink the church consultant you are considering.
+Many of these organizations can still point to Scripture that might support their process, but their hyper focus on “proven systems” and “models” might indicate a lack of spiritual depth.

 5) Clear Process

 Fast growing churches and those hitting a plateau both need a clear process for you and your team.
 Simplicity is great, but it shouldn’t trump clarity.
 Does the consultant or group you spoke with offer you a clear, step-by-step process?
 Do they present ways to adapt the process to your unique situation?

 Make sure that you can get your mind around the process, and be sure that it can be adapted (if necessary) to your challenges and situation.
 Be sure you communicate your expectations up-front so that the consultant or group can clearly communicate that they can or cannot meet your requirements.